PlaceOS/user-interfaces/README.md

 To run the dev server use the command `ng serve <project>` e.g. `ng serve control`

-By default the dev web server proxies all requests to the set live system, if you wish to use a mock system use set `mock` to `true` in the `projects/<project>/app/settings.ts` file
+By default the dev web server proxies all requests to the set live system, if you wish to use a mock requests and systems add `?mock=true` when loading up the application URL. e.g. `http://localhost:4200/#/?mock=true`

 ## Compilation